-- Membership and registration waivers for participation are granted to those from "outside the discipline."
+Membership and registration waivers for participation are granted to those from "outside the discipline."
 Those whose primary work is in related disciplines must become SBL members to participate on the program.
-Related disciplines include, but are not limited to, religion, theology, archaeology, ancient Near Eastern studies (including Assyriology and Egyptology), early Judaism, classics, etc. - Expired members of SBL and prior attendees of the Annual and International Meetings are not eligible for a waiver. - Waivers are granted on a one-time basis only.
-If a waiver recipient wishes to participate on the program in a subsequent meeting, he or she must join SBL.
+Related disciplines include, but are not limited to, religion, theology, archaeology, ancient Near Eastern studies (including Assyriology and Egyptology), early Judaism, classics, etc.

-- A waiver for the International Meeting may include one or both of the following: - o complimentary membership through the month of the Annual Meeting - o complimentary meeting registration - The waivers program is administered by the Executive Office in consultation with the International Meeting Program Committee.
+- AAR members are not eligible for waivers but may participate in SBL sessions without obtaining SBL membership.
+Please contact the Director of Programs if you wish to have an AAR member who is not a member of SBL participate in a session. - Expired members of SBL and prior attendees of the Annual and International Meetings are not eligible for a waiver. - Waivers are granted on a one-time basis only.
+If a waiver recipient wishes to participate on the program in a subsequent meeting, he or she must join SBL. - A waiver for the Annual Meeting may include one or both of the following: - o complimentary membership through the month of the Annual Meeting - o complimentary meeting registration - The waivers program is administered by the Executive Office in consultation with the Annual Meeting Program Committee.